braedynl/CSE231-020-SS20/FAQ.md

 #### Are we allowed to use w3schools.com and/or programiz.com as supplementary material?

 You're allowed to use any online resource that teaches Python — in fact, I often encourage students to use programiz.com if they're looking for more material.
 But be careful, many online courses and tutorials teach subjects on Python that we won't be covering.
-It's usually best to go through our reading and lectures, and then refer to online resources for reinforcement.
+It's usually best to go through our reading and lectures, and then refer to online resources for reinforcement and/or reference.

 #### Why are the online exams proctored?